-One of the most prompt arguments about Taiwan’s international legal status is its lack of recognition by the United Nations.
-When the United Nations was formed, the Republic of China was one of five permanent seats.
+One of the most prominent arguments against Taiwan’s international legal status is its lack of recognition by the United Nations.
+When the United Nations was formed, the Republic of China (ROC) was one of five permanent seats.
 After 1949, the Chinese Nationalist Party and the Republic of China fled mainland China to establish itself in Taiwan.
-To many, this marked the end of the Chinese Civil War and saw the People’s Republic of China and the Chinese Communist Party to the representative of China.
+Many believe this marks the end of the Chinese Civil War, and saw the People’s Republic of China (PRC) and the Chinese Communist Party to be the sole sovereign representative of China instead of the ROC.

 In adherence to the One China Policy, in 1971, United Nations passed Resolution 2758:

-This resolution removed the Republic of China as the legitimate representative of China.
-The permanent seat at the security council was given to the representative from People’s Republic of China.
+This resolution removed the Republic of China as the legitimate representative of China or any state.
+The permanent seat at the security council was given to the representative from the People’s Republic of China.